14 December 2013

 That's why you seek out

-the light below where I am perched
+the street-light below where I am perched

 ape-like on my balcony wall